 Request application materials

 Telephone: 800-253-2874 toll free

-Web site: http://www.connect.andrews.edu
+Web site: http://connect.andrews.edu

 Postal Address:

-Undergraduate Admissions Office Andrews University Berrien Springs, MI 49104-0740
+Undergraduate Admissions Office

+Andrews University Berrien Springs, MI 49104-0740

-- Return a completed Undergraduate Application form with the \$30 fee. - Use a Transcript Request form(s) to request official transcript(s) to be sent directly to Andrews University from the secondary school and/or any college attended. - Complete a citizenship agreement and short essay form. - Take the ACT or SAT test and arrange to have the results sent directly to Andrews.
+- Return a completed Undergraduate Application form with the \$30 fee. - Use a Transcript Request form(s) to request official transcript(s) to be sent directly to Andrews University from the secondary school and/or any and all colleges attended. - Take the ACT or SAT test and arrange to have the results sent directly to Andrews.